-Requirement No. Requirement Definition Requirement Value Scope R-19 Link delay accuracy in downlink between SAP S master port and SAP S slave port excluding the cable length. [= ±T C /32] Link
+Requirement No. Requirement Definition Requirement Value Scope R-19 Link delay accuracy in downlink between SAP S master port and SAP S slave port excluding the cable length. $[= \pm T{C}/32]$ Link

-Note: The scope "link" for R-19 was chosen since the requirement R-19 can easily be met on a link, i.e. on a single hop.
+Note: The scope "link" for R-19 was chosen since the requirement R-19 can be met on a link.
 In multi-hop configurations the delay tolerances per link may add up, so the total tolerance may depend on the number of hops.
 Therefore it is not mandatory for CPRI to support a certain delay accuracy requirement for all multi-hop connections.